robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 ### Impens dataset

-This dataset is also a list of octamers labelled as split or unsplit by the HIV-1 protease.
+This dataset is also a list of octamers labelled as split or un-split by the HIV-1 protease.
 These octamers were collected by [^Rognvaldsson2014].

 ### Portuguese Students, mathematics class dataset